aks-bhatia/Ethereum_Blockchain_Test/README.md

 > ### Steps to install

-1. Fork the project using this link
+1. Clone the project using this link- https://github.com/aks-bhatia/Ethereum_Blockchain_Test.git
-2. run - npm install
+2. Use node version 16 or above.
-3. run - npm run start (optional - PORT env var can be added)
+3. Run command - npm install
+4. Run command - npm run start (by default runs on port 4001)

    For testing api i have temporarily added etherscan api key to the endpoint.
 Dotenv can be used in development environment to manage multiple keys.
 In production environment this need to be replaced with env variables.

-4. using postman run a post command http://localhost:4001/api/balance/getTotalBalance_MultiAddress and pass JSON object containing the addresses
+5. using postman run a post command http://localhost:4001/api/balance/getTotalBalance_MultiAddress and pass JSON object containing the addresses